wkarto/smart-store-karto/README.md

 ### 6. Suggested Business Action

-- Increase investment in the North, which is the top-performing region.
+- Increase investment in the East, which is the top-performing region.
-- Reassess strategy in the East boost awareness or promotions.
+- Reassess strategy in the North boost awareness or promotions.
 - Prepare for seasonal fluctuations in the North by reinforcing mid-year campaigns.
 - Align marketing and inventory for the South and West, as their patterns are similar.
 - Highlight strong products like laptops in future bundles or campaigns.